openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 # Implementation Considerations

-## Claim-based Binding of the Credential to the Subject {#claim-based-binding}
+## Claim-based Binding of the Credential to the End-User possessing the credential {#claim-based-binding}

-Credential not cryptographically bound to the Subject's identifier (see (#credential-binding)), should be bound to the Subject of the credential based on the claims included in that credential.
+Credential not cryptographically bound to the identifier of the End-User possessing it (see (#credential-binding)), should be bound to the End-User possessing the credential based on the claims included in that credential.

 In claim-based binding, no cryptographic binding material is provided.
 Instead, the issued credential includes user claims that can be used by the Verifier to verify possession of the credential by requesting presentation of existing forms of physical or digial identification that includes the same claims (e.g., a driver's license or other ID cards in person, or an online ID verification service).